 In early 2013, the Commissioner for Transport and European Commission Vice President Siim Kallas presented the European Union’s Clean Fuel Strategy, which includes goals for the future of Europe’s road transportation sector.
 Compressed natural gas (CNG), a fuel that is currently only used by about 0.5% of the total fleet, is aimed to increase ten-fold by 2020.
 The policy also aims to reduce the maximum distance between publicly accessible CNG refueling points to 150 kilometers (km).

-Some countries have already achieved the second milestone of reducing the distance between CNG fueling stations, but the market for natural gas vehicles (NGVs) is not yet well developed.
+Noting the economic and environmental benefits of natural gas, some countries have already achieved the second milestone of reducing the distance between CNG fueling stations.
+But the market for natural gas vehicles (NGVs) is not yet well developed.
 This is unfortunate – because increasing Europe’s NGV market could help reach the EU’s target of 95 grams Carbon Dioxide (CO2) per km as the average emissions for the new car fleet by 2020.
-This blog overviews the many economic and environmental reasons in favor of natural gas for road transportation.
+This blog overviews the many economic and environmental benefits of natural gas for road transportation.

 The Clean Fuel Strategy encourages a way out of the vicious circle that has characterized the European NGV sector.
 On the one hand, it’s not profitable for filling stations to offer natural gas with so few vehicles on the road.
 On the other hand, too few refueling stations for customers and a relatively higher purchase costs for NGVs prevent the market from developing.